Cloud-Outdated/cloud-outdated/README.md

     - call Zappa _event_ (periodi task)
         - see `zappa_settings.json -> dev.events.0.function`
         - can be seen that it is running using `zappa tail dev` command
-- not tested
-    - RDS connection
-        - there might be some issues with psycopg2 driver

 ## Infrastructure